barumau/pandunia/eng/201_xula.md

 ### Answers to the Exercises

 1. mi se shefe festa a sha.
-2. mi ha du vaf a pas.
+2. mi have du vaf a pas.
 3. tu yam supe a zai.
 4. da safi kamar a preden.
 5. mau yam milke a posden.